Master & PhD in Economics

 Research internship: Third term (S3)

 During the third term, students must complete a research internship of at least 16 weeks.
-The internship must be either related to micro (ECO 591), to macro (ECO 592), or to finance (ECO 593).
+The internship must be either related to Microeconomics, to Macreconomics, or to Finance.

 Back to top